NajlaHamdan/gradutionProject/README.md

 # user story
 - logout
 ## user
-- sign up
+- user can see companies and choose one of them before sign in .
+- user must be sign in to create complain and see other feaures .
-- sign in
+- after sign up and sign in user can do the following :
-- create ticket
+- create ticket : to specific company and talk with one employee from the company .
-- get ticket
+- get ticket : see his ticket details .
-- update ticket
+- update ticket ⏫
 - delete ticket
 - make ticket completed
 - give feedback after ticket completed